 One of the best ways to experience the Gullah culture is with a guided tour with Gullah Heritage Trail Tours.
 As a native Gullah family-owned business that was founded in 1966, the tour group will take you inside some of the most historic neighborhoods.
 Today, the group continues to preserve the Gullah culture, and works to infuse Gullah cultural values into the broader Lowcountry.

-Inside this Little Blue House is the birthplace of the Gullah Museum, an important marker of the cultural heritage of these island descendants.
+Inside this Little Blue House is the birthplace of the Gullah Museum, an important marker of Gullah cultural heritage.
 Founded in 2003 by Dr. Louise Miller Cohen, a native of Hilton Head Island herself, this 501(c)(3) charitable foundation is dedicated to maintaining Gullah customs, traditions, language, stories, songs and structures on the island, with the Museum being a catalyst for visitors and locals to deepen their understanding of the Gullah people and their influence.
-While there, learn firsthand about Gullah culture by taking a class on basket sewing, or listening to masterful stories of the past told by Cohen herself.
+While there, take a basket sewing class or listen to masterful stories of the past told by Cohen herself.

-Gullah culture continues to have a strong impact on Hilton Head Island’s broader artistic community.
-In fact, it permeates the overall art and design sensibility of the entire island.
+Gullah culture permeates Hilton Head Island’s broader artistic community, impacting the area's overall art and design sensibility.
 While visiting Hilton Head Island, guests can explore centuries-old Gullah traditions right alongside the works of more contemporary artists, whose own art reveals tangible influences from the Gullah over many generations.

 Arts, Culture & History Festivals